waepoints/waepointstandards/outline.md

 The Standard Definition of the Waepoint System Standards for the Compatible Device(s) of the main git branch of the waepointstandards git repository from the git origin stored at https://github.com/waepoints/waepointstandards

-The Standard Definition of the Waepoint System Standards for the Compatible Device(s) of the git branch the user has said to be trying out most recently of the waepointstandards git repository from the git origin stored at https://github.com/waepoints/waepointstandards
+The Standard Definition of the Waepoint System Standards for the Compatible Device(s) of the git branch the user has most recently described to be trying out of the waepointstandards git repository from the git origin stored at https://github.com/waepoints/waepointstandards

 Waepoint System Standards of the main git branch of the waepointstandards git repository from the git origin stored at https://github.com/waepoints/waepointstandards

-Waepoint System Standards of the git branch the user has said to be trying out most recently of the waepointstandards git repository from the git origin stored at https://github.com/waepoints/waepointstandards
+Waepoint System Standards of the git branch the user has most recently described to be trying out of the waepointstandards git repository from the git origin stored at https://github.com/waepoints/waepointstandards

-Auxillary Notes
+Auxiliary Notes

 Modules Of The System(s) On The User’s Device

-Modules Of The Joined and/or From Outside The User’s System Interacting, Mapping(s), Collection(s), System, or Systems, or Compatible Device, or Compatible Devices, and Users of
+Modules Of The Joined Compatible System(s) to the User's System, and of Users of The Joined Compatible System(s) to the User's System

 The Highest Priority Permitted For Module Added Material And Use Of Modules

-The Highest Priority Permitted For Module Added Material And Use Of Modules Of The Joined System, or Systems, and User(s) On The Joined System, or Systems
+The Highest Priority Permitted For Module Added Material And Use Of Modules Of The Joined Compatible System(s) to the User's System, and of the User(s) of The Joined Compatible System(s) to the User's System

 > The above priorities within the system priorities are elevated in priority below the below priorities in terms of the system priorities